-Even though most of the 16mm film conversion we do is professional film, there are customers that were fortunate enough to use 16mm for family footage.
-For the best HD video quality we recommend the Pro 2K scan.
-Over sampling your film is always a good idea in order to get the best quality.
-So, to get the best looking SD video you want to scan at HD.
-To get he best HD video from your 16mm film conversion you want to scan at 2K.
+Even though most of the 16mm film conversion we do is a professional film, there are customers that were fortunate enough to use 16mm for family footage.
+For the best HD video quality, we recommend the Pro 2K scan.
+Oversampling your film is always a good idea in order to get the best quality.
+So, to get the best-looking SD video you want to scan at HD.
+To get the best HD video from your 16mm film conversion you want to scan at 2K.

 Most people with amateur 16mm film are unaware that the film has over HD resolution.
 In fact, it has around 1556 lines of resolution which matches our Pro 2K scan.
 So, if you want to truly archive your 16mm film you want to choose the Pro 2K process.